youenchene/blitzbasic2-experiment/README.md

 [Source](2-adding-dual-payfield.bba)

-## 3 - Adding a lot of rain effect using sprite multiplexing
+## 3 - Adding a lot of rain effect using sprite multiplexing - 16 colors sprites

 Inpired from the trick from Agony game for the rain effect : https://codetapper.com/amiga/sprite-tricks/agony/